 - film targets are printed optically from negatives to print media to ensure that they are correctly interpreted in terms of color and contrast

 - there are 3 target samples made for each film: underexposed –2 Ev, normal exposure and overexposed +2 Ev.
-So in fact each multi-LUT consists of 3 separate LUT-profiles, smoothly adjustable between the extreme values
+So in fact each profile consists of 3 separate profiles, smoothly adjustable between the extreme values

 - not only films are sampled but many other analogue photographic processes as well – like Ambrotype, Prokudin-Gorsky color separation technique etc.

 - basic set of conversion profiles for movie cameras, including Arri Alexa

 - Exposure, Contrast and Analogue Range Limiter tools are based upon the real optically printed media samples, so these tools do behave like real analogue media does

 - brand new Color Density tool emulates analogue media saturation

 - unique Expand tool meant to control black and white points independently

 - False Color mode added for visual grading quality control